imadbourouche/java-fundamentals-in-on-place/README.md

 # Java Fundamentals in One Place

-This README covers **Java fundamentals** with detailed explanations and practical examples.
+A repo that covers **Java fundamentals** with detailed explanations and practical examples.

 ## Plan